airpptx/airppt-parser/README.md

-# Project Overview

-Wouldn't it be great if we could use a slideshow canvas as WSIWYG editor rapidly design and ship UIs?
+Wouldn't it be great if we could use a slideshow canvas as WSIWYG editor to rapidly design and ship UIs or start coding?

-The airppt project was designed to utilize the design elements of powerpoint presentations and make them usable in different applications.

-This project was built from the ground up with the consumer in mind.
-It is built with modularity, extensibility and flexibility in mind.
-It's **not** a direct PPT -> HTML converter.
+This project was built from the ground up to utilize the design elements of PPT presentations and reuse them anywhere.
+It is built with modularity, extensibility and flexibility in mind whilst abstracting the complexity.
+It's **not** a direct PPTX -> HTML converter; more like PPTX -> JSON -> HTML instead.

 I'd love you for you to contribute.
-Please read the guidelines.
-I'm also happy to walk you through making your first PR.
-Set a time that works for you here.
+New to open source?
+This is an easy start.
+I'm happy to walkthrough how to close your first issue.
+Pick a [time](https://goo.gl/forms/7NjFEYayLOuYdr2q1) that works best for you.

 # airppt-parser